flowr-analysis/vscode-flowr/README.md

 Slicing describes the process of reducing a program to just the parts relevant to a specific variable or figure.
 With the extension loaded, select a variable you are interested in and either press <kbd>Ctrl</kbd>+<kbd>S</kbd> to slice for it once or <kbd>Ctrl</kbd>+<kbd>P</kbd> to mark the position and continuously update the slice as you edit the file.
 The editor will gray out all code that is not part of the generated slice.
+By default, the editor will also show you a reconstruction of the slice in a separate view (this can be changed in the settings).

 If you want to clear the slice highlight, press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>C</kbd> or use the trash icon in the upper right of your editor: